-Veterans Disability Compensation is a full-time practice area at Quatrini Rafferty.
+Veterans Disability Compensation is a full-time practice area at the Quatrini Law Group.
 Michael V. Quatrini, Esq. is accredited by the U.S. Department of Veterans‘ Affairs (VA) to represent Veterans of the armed services who suffer from service-connected disabilities or diseases.

 Veterans’ Disability Compensation is available to members of the armed services who suffer physical or psychological injuries or diseases while on active duty.
 This includes injuries or diseases that were made worse by active duty military service.
 The amount of monthly benefits depends on the degree of disability, and additional benefits — like payments for being unemployed due to your condition — are payable in certain instances.